senzing-garage/knowledge-base/proposals/sdk-documentation/canonical-descriptions.md

 1. **deleteRecord**

-    - Deletes a record from the repository.
+    - Deletes a record from the repository and performs entity resolution.
         - Entity resolution occurs during the load.
         - Is idempotent

 1. **exportCsvEntityReport**

-    - Initiates an export of entity data in CSV format.
+    - Initiates an export report of entity data in CSV format.
+        - This function does not scale. (reword)
+        - Add link to article

 1. **exportJsonEntityReport**

-    - Initiates an export of entity data in JSON format.
+    - Initiates an export report of entity data in JSON Lines format.
+        - This function does not scale.
+        - Add link to article

 1. **fetchNext**

-    - Fetches the next line of entity data from an open export operation.
+    - Fetches the next line of entity data from an open export report.

 1. **findInterestingEntitiesByEntityId**